Who the heck does use native ads for real estate? Isn’t this an obsolete marketing method?

-The kind of advertising these platforms are targeting are usually display ads.
+The advertising these platforms are targeting is usually display ads.

 According to scientists, the human brain hasn’t evolved in 50,000 years.

-Unfortunately, the other 95% part is in charge when it comes to choices, decisions and actions.
+Unfortunately, the other 95% part controls choices, decisions, and actions.

-It’s because the website visitor or consumer reads the native ads and becomes part of the experience of the consumption of relevant content.
+It’s because the website visitor or consumer reads the native ads and becomes part of the experience of consuming relevant content.

 So, Then Why Native Ads for Real Estate?

-When selling real estate, your price points are usually in the six-figure area and by that, it’s not the same as selling a lower priced product such as a fitness device.
+When selling real estate, your price points are usually six-figure.
+By that, it’s not the same as selling a lower-priced product such as a fitness device.

 This is not the case for products with higher price tags, where you ideally should appeal to emotions and rational benefits.